Tired of the mess of toys, especially when your kids ignore or get bored with them? Learn how to rotate toys to make better use of them.

 Below are a few more tips to make rotating toys even more effective:

-- Use a “box line” system.
+- Use a “box line” toy rotation system.
 Not sure when a box of toys was recently made available?
 Use a box line: store boxes either left or right or stacked on top of each other.
 Then, put the most recently played with on the left of the line and bring out the box that’s on the right.
 I do the same with books.
-I return books we just read on the left side of a shelf, and pick the ones we haven’t read in a while from the right.
+I return books we read on the left side of a shelf and pick the ones we haven’t read in a while from the right.

 Conclusion

-And finally, rotating toys drives a real appreciation not just of new things, but old yet treasured ones as well.
+And finally, rotating toys drives a real appreciation not just of new things, but of old yet treasured ones as well.

 The best part?
 All it takes is swapping out toys—and perhaps a few clear storage boxes—when you notice he could use a few “new” toys.